espressif/esp-mdf/docs/en/api-guides/error-handling.rst

 - Possible Reasons:
-    1. The ESP-MESH channel is not configured: For a quick network configuration, ESP-MESH scans only on a fixed channel, and this channel must be configured;
+    1. The ESP-MESH channel is not configured: For a quick network configuration, ESP-MESH scans only a fixed channel, and this channel must be configured.
-    2. Connect to a hidden router: The router's BSSID must be configured when ESP-MESH connects with a hidden router;
+    2. Connect to a hidden router: The router's BSSID must be configured when ESP-MESH connects to the hidden router.
-    3. The router's channel is usually not fixed, and it will switch channels accordingly if the network condition changes.
+    3. The router's channel is usually not fixed, so it switches channels in accordance with the changes in the network condition.

 - Solution:
     1. Fixate the router's channel, and set the channel and the router's BSSID;
-    2. Allow the device automatically get the router information with :cpp:func:`mwifi_scan`, but it will increase the network configuration time.
+    2. Allow the device to automatically get the router information with :cpp:func:`mwifi_scan`.
+Although, it increases the network configuration time.